 All housing associations and local authorities (councils) must be a member of our Scheme.
 We also have some private landlords that are voluntary members.
-We regularly update our list of members.
-You can check if your landlord is a member by clicking here.
-By law we only consider complaints about member landlords.
+Check if your landlord is a member online.

-No, that remains the landlord’s responsibility.
-However we have a number of factsheets on subjects such as service charges, repairs etc that may help you with reporting a problem and identifying what you can expect from your landlord.
-See our fact sheets.
+We have several fact sheets on subjects such as service charges and repairs.
+These can help you with reporting a problem and identifying what to expect from your landlord.

 My landlord is charging me too much – how can you help me?

-If you think you are being charged too much you may want to contact an advice agency such as Shelter.
-If you want to get a binding decision you will need to contact the First Tier Tribunal - Property Chamber (Residential Property).
+If you think your landlord charges are too high, you can contact an advice agency such as Shelter.
+If you want to get a binding decision, you will need to contact the First Tier Tribunal - Property Chamber (Residential Property).

-For more information see our factsheet on compensation.
+For more information see our fact sheet on compensation.